SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Method

 \subsection{Fine-grained Reasoning Network (FRNet)}

-FRNet determines the final driving trajectory through fine-grained safety assessment, utilizing interaction-aware representations from SWNet.
-Specifically, it computes two safety metrics for each candidate trajectory: the Pair-wise No at-fault Collision (PwNC) and Time-wise Drivable Area Compliance (TwDAC).
+FRNet determines the final driving trajectory through fine-grained safety assessment over the interaction-aware representations from SWNet.
+Specifically, it computes two complementary safety metrics for each candidate: Pair-wise No Collision (PwNC) and Time-wise Drivable Area Compliance (TwDAC).

-\paragraph{(i) Pair-wise No at-fault Collision.} The PwNC metric evaluates the ego vehicle’s interaction safety with surrounding instances by estimating the probability of maintaining safe and non-conflicting motion patterns over future timesteps.
-To compute this metric, each trajectory query is paired with the instance queries within the same world through concatenation, producing plan–instance pairwise features $\{[\hat{c}_{\text{plan}}^{j}, \hat{o}_{\text{ins}}^{1,j}], ..., [\hat{c}_{\text{plan}}^{j}, \hat{o}_{\text{ins}}^{N,j}]\}_{j=1}^{K'}$.
-Building upon the interaction-aware representations established by SWNet, these pairwise features capture how each surrounding instance dynamically interacts with the ego vehicle’s planned motion within the shared world context.
-The features are then passed through an MLP $f_{\text{pwnc}}$ followed by a sigmoid activation $\sigma$ to produce PwNC scores:

-where $p^{i,j}_{\text{pwnc}} \in [0,1]^{H}$ represents the probability that the $j$-th planned trajectory remains collision-free with the $i$-th surrounding instance over the future horizon $H$.
-The overall PwNC score $P_{\text{PwNC}}^{j}$ for the $j$-th trajectory candidate is obtained by multiplying the per-instance PwNC scores over all instances and timesteps:
+\paragraph{(i) Pair-wise No Collision.} PwNC evaluates the ego vehicle's interaction safety with each surrounding instance by estimating the probability of maintaining safe and non-conflicting motion patterns over future timesteps.
+Each planning query is paired with every instance query in the same world via concatenation, and the resulting pair-wise features are passed through an MLP head with sigmoid activation to predict the collision-free probability $p^{i,j}_{\text{pwnc}} \in [0,1]^{H}$ between the $j$-th planned trajectory and the $i$-th surrounding instance over future horizon $H$.
+The overall PwNC score $P_{\text{PwNC}}^{j}$ is then obtained by multiplying across all $N$ surrounding instances and timesteps:

-\paragraph{(ii) Time-wise Drivable Area Compliance.} To evaluate whether each candidate trajectory stays within drivable regions over time, we compute TwDAC scores from BEV representations.
-Since the BEV features $F_{\text{BEV}}$ contain both dynamic and static information, we apply a ConvNeXt-v2~\cite{convnext-v2} block with a lightweight segmentation head to produce static BEV segmentation maps (e.g., drivable areas and lane centerlines) and extract intermediate features $F_{\text{BEV}}^{\text{static}}$ as spatial priors for drivable-area reasoning.
-Trajectory-guided deformable attention is then performed over $F_{\text{BEV}}^{\text{static}}$ using the refined future positions $\hat{\mathcal{T}}_{\text{plan}}$ as reference points, and TwDAC scores are predicted via an MLP $f_{\text{twdac}}$ with a sigmoid activation:
+\paragraph{(ii) Time-wise Drivable Area Compliance.} TwDAC evaluates whether each candidate trajectory stays within drivable regions over time.
+Since $F_{\text{BEV}}$ contains both dynamic and static information, we extract static spatial priors $F_{\text{BEV}}^{\text{static}}$ for drivable-area reasoning by applying a ConvNeXt-v2~\cite{convnext-v2} block with a lightweight segmentation head that predicts static map elements such as drivable areas and lane centerlines.
+Trajectory-guided deformable attention is then applied over $F_{\text{BEV}}^{\text{static}}$ using refined future positions as reference points, and TwDAC scores $p_{\text{twdac}}^{j} \in [0,1]^{H}$ of the $j$-th planned trajectory over horizon $H$ are predicted via an MLP head with sigmoid activation.